teashop/atbattler/README.md

 An implementation of a mid-late 1990's "Active-Time Battle" engine, built with HTML5 Canvas and much Javascript.

+Currently, ATBattler can function as either a Node.js server/client app or as a pure-in-browser implementation with an emulated server.

+In the pure browser case, the server operates within the browser, but the communication protocol between server and client is simulated by direct reads/writes to local 'message queues' (arrays).

 ## Instructions

-Currently, ATBattler is a pure-in-browser implementation with an emulated server.
-The server does operate separately from the client, but the communication protocol between server and client is just reads/writes to local 'message queues' (arrays).
+Included implementation is for Node server/client only.

+1. Start server: `node server.js`
-To run, just open client.html in a browser and click the 'start game' button.
+2. Open `client.html` in a browser and click the 'start game' button.

 The game can be played with either mouse (click the menus) or keyboard (arrow keys to navigate, enter/space to select).

+Note that once the game is over, you will need to restart the server and refresh the client page to play again.

+### Node Dependencies

+Install the following Node dependencies via npm before running the server:

+* async 0.1.22
+* connect 2.7.2
+* sockjs 0.3.5
+* underscore 1.4.3

 ## Browser Support